Katerina-Chernevskaya/BalticSummit2023/labs/Lab 1 - Check Prerequisites.md

 **Task:** Ensure that the free tier for parallelism is enabled in your Azure DevOps Organization to support concurrent operations, enhancing efficiency.

 :exclamation: _Note:
-Request parallelism for your Azure DevOps Organization through [this](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR63mUWPlq7NEsFZhkyH8jChUMlM3QzdDMFZOMkVBWU5BWFM3SDI2QlRBSC4u) form._
+Request free tier of Parallelism for your Azure DevOps Organization through [this](https://forms.office.com/pages/responsepage.aspx?id=v4j5cvGGr0GRqy180BHbR63mUWPlq7NEsFZhkyH8jChUMlM3QzdDMFZOMkVBWU5BWFM3SDI2QlRBSC4u) form.
+The free tier for parallelism typically requires a 2-day approval._

 **Outcome:** An optimized Azure DevOps setup, allowing for parallel operations to execute pipelines.